 PYRAMID (noun): Three-dimensional term for two-dimensional hierarchy of organizational principles, originally popularized by legendary UCLA coach John Wooden and subsequently used by both Pete Carroll and Chris Petersen.
 Not necessary for coaching success but certainly a predictor of it.

 SEARCH FOR SEATTLE’S BEST (phrase): Term for Peltoncast searches, typically for food.
-Began with burgers in 2017 (Uneeda), followed by dumplings (Dough Zone) and tacos/burritos (Tacos Chukis) in 2018, ramen (Ooink) and sandwich (Ma’ono Fried Chicken) in 2019, teriyaki (Toshi’s) in 2020 and fried chicken (TBD) in 2021.
+Began with burgers in 2017 (Uneeda), followed by dumplings (Dough Zone) and tacos/burritos (Tacos Chukis) in 2018, ramen (Ooink) and sandwich (Ma’ono Fried Chicken) in 2019, teriyaki (Toshi’s) in 2020 and fried chicken (Quick Pack Food Mart) in 2021.